Wrap an agent with firma run

 sudo sysctl -w kernel.apparmor_restrict_unprivileged_userns=0(persist with a drop-in under/etc/sysctl.d/).
 Fine for a single-user dev VM; do not do this on shared or production hosts — any user can then create unprivileged user namespaces with full caps. -

---backend firecrackerif it’s available in your setup.
-The VM backends don’t depend on host AppArmor for namespace setup.
+Sidestep bwrap: use a VM-backed mode if one is available in your setup.
+VM backends don’t depend on host AppArmor for namespace setup.

-The agent sees HTTP_PROXY but its calls still fail with DNS errors.
+The agent sees HTTP_PROXY but its calls still fail with DNS errors on a structural backend.
 The DNS stub only answers hosts the Sidecar will route.
 If your mapping rules don’t cover the host, the stub returns NXDOMAIN.
 Add the host to the mapping (and a permitting rule to the policy).

 What’s next